Financial-Times/origami-image-service/README.md

 Testing
 -------

 The tests are split into unit tests and integration tests.
-To run tests on your machine you'll need to install [Node.js] and run `make install`.
+To run tests on your machine you'll need to install [Node.js] and run `npm install`.
 Then you can run the following commands:

 ```sh
 make test              # run all the tests